 Looking at the insurance that Bill has (disregarding the UM for now), the PIP and auto medical payments coverage are quickly exhausted.
 Bill can fall back on his health insurance, but keep in mind that he will likely incur a deductible plus a co-pay each year.
 Once Bill’s PIP is exhausted, his wage-loss protection is gone, and with no disability income policy, he is “up the creek.”

-With or without workers’ compensation coverage, consider the monies awarded to Bill for which he has no coverage, except under UM.
-UM would cover the excess medical expenses, lost wages, wheelchair, van, house modifications, yard service, pain and suffering, loss of family comfort, and other damages listed above.
+With or without workers’ compensation coverage, consider the money awarded to Bill for which he has no coverage, except under UM.
+UM would cover the excess medical expenses, lost wages, a wheelchair and accessible van, house modifications, yard service, pain and suffering, loss of family comfort, and other damages listed above.

 Of course, UM isn’t always an inexpensive coverage.
 Still, when the cost is compared to what most folks spend on cable TV, cellular service, a country club membership, or dining out for dinner twice a month to the cost for UM, it is probably the lowest listed.